Friday

 The debate began with the Secretary of State for Housing, Communities and Local Government, Angela Rayner, outlining the Government's plans to reform the planning system and address the housing crisis.
 She emphasized the need to build more homes, including social and affordable housing, and to work closely with local authorities and communities to ensure new developments meet their needs.

 In response, the shadow Secretary of State, Kemi Badenoch, expressed concerns about the Government's ambitious housing targets, arguing that they would be difficult to achieve and could lead to the loss of green belt land.
-She warned that the Government's plans would face significant opposition from local communities and backbench MPs.
+She warned that the Government's plans would face significant local opposition and urged the new ministers to learn from the mistakes of the previous administration.

 The debate that followed saw a wide range of topics discussed, including planning, the green belt, rural affairs, infrastructure, and environmental protection.
-Many new Members of Parliament made their maiden speeches, highlighting the unique challenges and opportunities in their diverse constituencies.
+Many new Members of Parliament made their maiden speeches, highlighting the unique challenges and opportunities in their diverse constituencies, from urban areas to rural communities.

-Overall, the debate highlighted the complex and often competing priorities that the Government must balance in its planning and rural affairs policies, as it seeks to address the housing crisis, support local communities, and protect the environment.
+Overall, the debate reflected the complex and often competing priorities that the Government must balance in its efforts to address the housing crisis and support the development of sustainable communities across the country.